 How to Fix a Squeaky Door in 5 Minutes

-A squeaky door has 3 possible causes — and all of them are 5-minute fixes with stuff you have at home.
-Here is the exact method that silences any door.
+A squeaky door has 3 possible causes, and all of them are 5-minute fixes with stuff you already have.
+The exact method that silences any door, and why WD-40 is the wrong tool.

 What You’ll Need